top of page

 tourism increases anxiety and aggression in ring-tailed lemurs

-For my MRes project, supervised by Dr. Caroline Ross, I investigated the impact of tourism pressures (proximity, density and presence) on ring-tailed lemur behaviour.
-My findings indicated that the greater the tourist pressure, more self-directed, anxiety-induced behaviours were observed.
+For my MRes project, supervised by Dr. Caroline Ross, formerly of the University of Roehampton, I investigated the impact of tourism pressures (proximity, density and presence) on ring-tailed lemur behaviour.
+Findings indicated that the greater the tourist pressure, more self-directed, anxiety-induced behaviours were observed.
 Intra-troop and inter-troop aggression was also more frequent.
-Click here for published works.

 bottom of page